Andiweli/Unreal-Android/README.md

 > [!IMPORTANT]
-> **This app is 32 bit only!** It won't install on your phone?
-Then it might only accept 64 bit apps.
-> There are no plans on making this app compatible with 64 bit only CPUs.
->
 > Video games on smartphones are great, but not user-friendly if they require more than two thumbs to control.
 For this reason, this port is designed for controller input only and does only offer basic touchscreen controls.
 >
 > This project is for preservation, experimentation and personal use only.